 was established in April, 2008.
 Our first class as ASL Academy was in Boston – an on-site class for a company.
 Our first class held in our area was in the spring of 2009, at the former Gibbs College.
 The space was donated to help us get established and we held classes there for the spring and summer semesters.
 By that time, we had rented our office and Student Center space in Pawtucket with two classrooms.
 In January, we added two more classrooms in an adjacent building.

-On July 1, 2013, we moved to our new location at 255 Main St in Pawtucket, R.I.
-This new space allows us to be together in one building and have our classrooms, lending library, language lab, office and ASL Cafe accessible to all of our students and staff.
+On July 1, 2013, we moved to a new location at 255 Main St in Pawtucket, R.I.
+This new space allowed us to be together in one building and have our classrooms, lending library, language lab, office and ASL Cafe accessible to all of our students and staff.

 In the fall of 2015, we established our Providence program, working with RI School for the Deaf.

 In the spring of 2016, we opened classes in Warwick at 2845 Post Road.